Seattle Drinking Water Quality

 Disinfection Byproducts — Haloacetic Acids (HAA5) is at 33 ppb — 55% of the EPA limit (60 ppb).
 Within legal limits, but elevated.

 A group of five chemicals that form as byproducts when chlorine or other disinfectants react with organic matter in water.
-Long-term exposure may increase the risk of cancer.
-Some studies link them to reproductive and developmental effects.
+According to the EPA, long-term exposure may increase the risk of cancer.
+Some studies have linked them to reproductive and developmental effects.

 → An activated carbon filter can reduce haloacetic acids in your drinking water.